-As far as my firearms and medical related backgrounds, they include 22+ years of military service in Combat Arms and Service/Support Units primarily as a Medic, 15+ years of service as a Career Firefighter / Paramedic (NREMTP) / Tactical Medic and both Military and Civilian firearms competition experience.
+That said, let me take a moment to introduce myself..personally, I'm Rob, Primary Instructor for all LHGK labelled courses.
+As far as my firearms and medical related backgrounds, they includes 22+ years of military service in Combat Arms and Service/Support Units primarily as a Medic (I’m an old Paratrooper), 15+ years of community service as a Firefighter / Paramedic and actively serving Tactical Medic (NREMT - Paramedic), and both Military and Civilian firearms competition experience.

 LHGK's goal is to help others build safe, simple and effective Firearm and Medical related skill sets via our curriculum.
 All LHGK Courses follow the philosophy of "Master the basics, perform at advanced levels" and are rooted in the "Fundamentals".

 A detailed resume and references are available on request, both will confirm a lifelong mission of helping others.